-For the past decade, we have surveyed milestones and significant events in the international employment law space to update and publish The Employment Law Review.
-When updating the book each of the past 10 years, I reread the Preface that I wrote for the first edition in 2009.
+For each of the past 11 years, we have surveyed milestones and significant events in the international employment law space to update and publish The Employment Law Review.
+Every year when I update this book, I reread the Preface that I wrote for the first edition in 2009.
 In that first edition, I noted that I believed that this type of book was long overdue because multinational corporations must understand and comply with the laws of the various jurisdictions in which they operate.
-I have been practising international employment law for more than 20 years, and I can say this holds especially true today, as the past 11 years have witnessed progressive shifts in the legal landscape in many jurisdictions.
-This 11th edition of The Employment Law Review is proof of the continuously growing importance of international employment law.
+I have been practising international employment law for more than 20 years, and I can say this holds especially true today, as the past 12 years have witnessed progressive shifts in the legal landscape in many jurisdictions.
+This 12th edition of The Employment Law Review is proof of the continuously growing importance of international employment law.
 It has given me great pride and pleasure to see this publication grow and develop to satisfy its initial purpose: to serve as a tool to help legal practitioners and human resources professionals identify issues that present challenges to their clients and companies.
 As the various editions of this book have highlighted, changes to the laws of many jurisdictions over the past several years emphasise why we continue to consolidate and review this text to provide readers with an up-to-date reference guide.

-Our most recent general interest chapter still focuses on the global implications of the #MeToo movement.
+The other general interest, cross-border chapters have all been updated.
+The #MeToo movement continues to affect global workforces.
 The movement took a strong hold in the United States at the end of 2017, as it sought to empower victims of sexual harassment and assault to share their stories on social media so as to bring awareness to the prevalence of this behaviour in the workplace.
 In this chapter, we look at the movement's success in other countries and analyse how different cultures and legal landscapes affect the success of the movement (or lack thereof) in a particular jurisdiction.
 To that end, this chapter analyses the responses to and effects of the #MeToo movement in several nations and concludes with advice to multinational employers.

-Global diversity and inclusion initiatives remained a significant issue in 2019 in nations across the globe, and one of our general interest chapters discusses this.
+Global diversity and inclusion initiatives remained a significant issue in 2020 in nations across the globe.
 Many countries in Asia, Europe and South America have continued to develop their employment laws to embrace a more inclusive vision of equality.
 These countries enacted anti-discrimination and anti-harassment legislation, and regulations on gender quotas and pay equity, to ensure that all employees, regardless of gender, sexual orientation or gender identity, among other factors, are empowered and protected in the workplace.
 Unfortunately, there are still many countries where certain classes of individuals in the workforce remain underprotected and under-represented, and multinational companies still have many challenges with tracking and promoting their diversity and inclusion initiatives and training programmes.

 We continue to include a chapter that focuses on social media and mobile device management policies.
 Mobile devices and social media have a prominent role in, and impact on, both employee recruitment efforts and the interplay between an employer's interest in protecting its business and an employee's right to privacy.
 Because companies continue to implement bring-your-own-device programmes, this chapter emphasises the issues that multinational employers must contemplate prior to unveiling such a policy.
 Bring-your-own-device issues remain at the forefront of employment law as more and more jurisdictions pass, or consider passing, privacy legislation that places significant restrictions on the processing of employees' personal data.
 This chapter both addresses practice pointers that employers must bear in mind when monitoring employees' use of social media at work, and provides advance planning processes to consider prior to making an employment decision based on information found on social media.